heliholic/devel/REF-DESIGN.md

 This port shall be labelled as "Port C"

-The signal pins (TX/RX) are connected to the MCU pins PC12/PD2.
+The signal pins are connected to the MCU pins PC12 (TX) and PD2 (RX).

 ### Expansion Port D